Procedures relating to Allegations Management

 The procedures relating to Allegations Management should be followed when it is alleged that a member of staff or volunteer has:

 - behaved in a way that has harmed a child, or may have harmed a child;

 - possibly committed a criminal offence against or related to a child; or

 - behaved towards a child or children in a way that indicates they may pose a risk of harm to children.

-On being advised of an allegation which meets the criteria, the designated senior manager should contact the Local Authority Designated Officer (LADO) within 1 working day.
+On being advised of an allegation which meets the criteria, the designated senior manager/case manager should contact the Local Authority Designated Officer (LADO) within 1 working day.